-Copyright for lecturers
+Copyright for lecturers and learning technologists

 Being fair to the copyright holder